shvchk/jQuery-Countdown-Timer/README.md

 jQuery Countdown Timer
 ======================
-A lightweight jQuery plug-in to display a digital clock which counts down to a specified time and date.
+A lightweight (924B minified and gzipped) jQuery plug-in to display a digital clock which counts down to a specified time and date.

 Display output can be rendered as simple text or wrapped in HTML to facilitate CSS styling.
 A sample CSS file is included along with accompanying sprite image.